 When you buy coffee beans at the grocery store, they’ve already been roasted.
 Roasted coffee beans won’t pass the test of time like green coffee beans will (long term storage).

+Coffee beans grow on a coffee plant, a small tree-like shrub.
 Coffee comes from a small red fruit that must go through many stages to become the tasty brown bean we all know as coffee.
 Most coffee is first “wet processed” to remove the outer skin, the pulp (which is actually fermented away), and the inner parchment skin.

 This leaves the inner seed, or bean, which is then dried.
 This coffee bean is “green” (before it’s roasted) and is ideal for long term storage.